atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 My health, my Spirits, are in a great measure restored; -- — my lovely Charlotte deserves to
 'be mentioned as the chies cause of my recovery.
 To her I am indebted for my present exis1: ence, and for every blesting I enjoy.
 I cannot Say half enough in her praise — I never could have believed it possible for any woman to be So excellent' — She not only ftu i diously endeavours, with the utmost Solicitude, to make me happy, but to confer ail the felicity in her power upon my friends.
 In consequence of this most laudable propensity of her’s, I have formed a Scheme ■ to Settle our dear Harry, I hope, to his Satisfaction, You will laugh, I am Sure to hear that I, after having So long eniertained a vile opinion of woman.
-Should turn matchmaker— — do not by any means like thc chatabler; but when I See two people whom .1 think capable of making each other happy, is they were but Set in the right way, I cannot help .wisliing to ailift them. — With this design I have attacked your brother about Kitty. — “She is a lovely girl, Harry, Said I — but I Slrall not expatiate upon her person, her disposition is amiable, and Sire has n 1 o 1 w IN X r has a very good heart — how, indeed, can fire have a bad one, as ilie has been from her infancy taught to love and revere my Charlotte } — Such a girl mud prove a good wife, and I now experience what I always believed to be an undoubted truth, that an honourable connexion with a gentle, tender creature, who yet wants .Dot llrength of understanding to make her a useful companion, is worth a thousand of your male friendllrips.’ -- -- I believe you, my lord/’ cried Karry; but as your loistsliip has got the only woman in the world who can be such a companion, nobody elfe can venture to encourage any very flattering expectanons.’^
+Should turn matchmaker— — do not by any means like thc chatabler; but when I See two people whom .1 think capable of making each other happy, is they were but Set in the right way, I cannot help .wisliing to ailift them. — With this design I have attacked your brother about Kitty. — "She is a lovely girl, Harry, Said I — but I Slrall not expatiate upon her person, her disposition is amiable, and Sire has n 1 o 1 w IN X r has a very good heart — how, indeed, can fire have a bad one, as ilie has been from her infancy taught to love and revere my Charlotte } — Such a girl mud prove a good wife, and I now experience what I always believed to be an undoubted truth, that an honourable connexion with a gentle, tender creature, who yet wants .Dot llrength of understanding to make her a useful companion, is worth a thousand of your male friendllrips.’ -- -- I believe you, my lord/’ cried Karry; but as your loistsliip has got the only woman in the world who can be such a companion, nobody elfe can venture to encourage any very flattering expectanons.’^
 Kitty is the next best replied I, you iovc lady Woburn, I know"' Fie, my lord, ’’ said he, actually looking a baflied, to Sind that I Saw he had not conquered his pasiion.
-Kitty ]ovc5 you, Harry though he mcddtly does all she can to conceal it; — and does not a man sta d infinitely a better chance to be happy with a v/o ^ inan who has an aifdftion for him, than by marrying a woman whom he himself loves, but who perhaps likes Somebody better.”
+Kitty ]ovc5 you, Harry though he mcddtly does all she can to conceal it; — and does not a man sta d infinitely a better chance to be happy with a v/o ^ inan who has an aifdftion for him, than by marrying a woman whom he himself loves, but who perhaps likes Somebody better."
-Well, I believe you may be right; ” answered he, after a little hesitation, but I cannot pretend to Miss Downton, my lord -- -- -- -- -- niy fortune is nothing.”
+Well, I believe you may be right; " answered he, after a little hesitation, but I cannot pretend to Miss Downton, my lord -- -- -- -- -- niy fortune is nothing."

-If that is your only objection, lady Woburri and I can instantly remove it ■ — She nivrkes Kitty a present of ten thousand pounds, and Kitty will give herself with that fortune, to nobody but Harry Wih.dot.” «
+If that is your only objection, lady Woburri and I can instantly remove it ■ — She nivrkes Kitty a present of ten thousand pounds, and Kitty will give herself with that fortune, to nobody but Harry Wih.dot." «
 ‘‘ Oh!
-Tiny lord, this must not be — you quite " oppress me with fncli unmerited generosity— — cannot deserve it.”
+Tiny lord, this must not be — you quite " oppress me with fncli unmerited generosity— — cannot deserve it."
 You do defervelt — you shall make lady Woburn and me happy, by marrying Kitty. -- -- -- -- -- -- Pity the >
 poor
 1
 X IX VW U V IX IN. z.39
-•poor Sighing girl, who is as innocent as She is lovely, and who, I may truly compare toshakespear’s Viola, who, “never told her love, but let .concealment, like a worm in the bud, feed on her damask cheek.’ ' — Gan there be a more inviting image in nature ?” ’
+•poor Sighing girl, who is as innocent as She is lovely, and who, I may truly compare toshakespear’s Viola, who, "never told her love, but let .concealment, like a worm in the bud, feed on her damask cheek.’ ' — Gan there be a more inviting image in nature ?" ’
 He owned there could not — yet hung his head,., and Sighed I left him (we were in the garden) and going in Search of my own angel, met Kitty.
-“Hasten, my dear girl to Harry, ” Said I, “who is taken extremely ill.”
+"Hasten, my dear girl to Harry, " Said I, "who is taken extremely ill."
-“Oh! where, where .?” cried She all in a flut -- ter.
+"Oh! where, where .?" cried She all in a flut -- ter.
 Away Sire flew, and I followed her j but jusc before they met, I Slipped behind a hedge, unobserved.
-“bless me, Mr. Wilmot, ” exclaimed the tender girl, quite out of breath, “what’s the matter.?
-My lord tells me, you are very ill; where is your pain ?” added She, looking up in his face with a Sweet anxiety.
+"bless me, Mr. Wilmot, " exclaimed the tender girl, quite out of breath, "what’s the matter.?
+My lord tells me, you are very ill; where is your pain ?" added She, looking up in his face with a Sweet anxiety.
-Poor Harry, who was walking with folded arms and down calt eyes, raised the latter to look on the pretty enquirer — reading in her eyes ail that I told him, and more, I fuppose, he took her hand, and Said, “Where is ycur pain, my dear mifsdownton, for you Seem much disordered?”
+Poor Harry, who was walking with folded arms and down calt eyes, raised the latter to look on the pretty enquirer — reading in her eyes ail that I told him, and more, I fuppose, he took her hand, and Said, "Where is ycur pain, my dear mifsdownton, for you Seem much disordered?"
-“Who, I .?” replied Sire, “No indeed, I fsiould have been very well if my Icrdaad not frightened me So.”
+"Who, I .?" replied Sire, "No indeed, I fsiould have been very well if my Icrdaad not frightened me So."
-“With what ?”
+"With what ?"
 Said Harry.
-“v/ith telling me you were lick, Mr. Wilmot.” ’
+"v/ith telling me you were lick, Mr. Wilmot." ’
 As Soon as these words escaped her, the poor girl was ready to expire with Shame. — A biush like Scarlet, covered her face and reck. -- -- -- — She could hardly Support lierself; her limbs trembled.